 - Truth #2: Grace teaches us how to deny ungodliness and instructs us to live righteously.

-The book of Romans gives us even more insight into the definition of God’s grace:
+The book of Romans gives us even more insight:

 For the sin of this one man, Adam, caused death to rule over many.
 But even greater is God’s wonderful grace and his gift of righteousness, for all who receive it will live in triumph over sin and death through this one man, Jesus Christ… So just as sin ruled over all people and brought them to death, now God’s wonderful grace rules instead, giving us right standing with God and resulting in eternal life through Jesus Christ our Lord. – Romans 5:17, 21 (NLT)